Intelligent-Silicon/AutoUnattend/README.md

 # DISM App Packages & Windows Update (```.CAB``` & ```.MSU```) Packages

 The ```install.wim``` and ```install.esd``` starts off with a selection of App & Window Update packages.
-Adding required packages and removing unneccesary packages is a good way to reduce the attack vector by reducing the number of services and apps which are installed in a default installation of Windows.
+Adding required packages and removing unnecessary packages is a good way to reduce the attack vector by reducing the number of unnecessary services and apps which are installed in a default installation of Windows.

 You can search for the latest Window's Updates on the [Microsoft Catalogue](https://www.catalog.update.microsoft.com/Search.aspx?q=windows%2011%2024h2%20%202025-06%20x64-based%20) and add them to the ```install.wim``` and ```install.esd```.
 You can also remove packages you dont want installed at this stage, instead of writing a Powershell script to remove them after Windows has been installed using the AutoUnattend.xml file.